Learning to Generate Unit Test via Adversarial Reinforcement Learning: Introduction

 In our experiments, we evaluate the quality of generated unit tests on the TACO evaluation set~\citep{li2023taco}, which contains competitive programming tasks collected from multiple online judge platforms.
-We first show that unit tests generated by Qwen3-4B~\citep{yang2025qwen3} trained with \metabbr, when used as code reward function for best-of-N sampling, induces $3.1\times$ higher code accuracy gain, compared to the unit tests generated by base Qwen3-4B.
-Additionally, we demonstrate that Qwen3-4B trained via \metabbr achieves higher unit test quality compared to the same model trained via SFT, despite not relying on unit test annotations from humans or more capable teacher models, and even surpasses frontier models such as GPT-4.1~\citep{gpt-4.1}.
-Finally, the code generator adversarially trained with the unit test generator achieves code generation performance comparable to the same model trained to maximize the pass rate over human-written ground-truth unit tests.
+We first show that unit tests generated by Qwen3-4B~\citep{yang2025qwen3} trained with \metabbr, when used as a code reward function for best-of-N sampling, induce $3.1\times$ higher code accuracy gain, compared to the unit tests generated by the base Qwen3-4B.
+Additionally, we demonstrate that Qwen3-4B trained via \metabbr achieves unit test quality higher than the same model trained via SFT, despite not relying on unit test annotations from humans or more capable models, and even surpasses frontier models such as GPT-4.1~\citep{gpt-4.1}.
+Finally, the code generator adversarially trained with the unit test generator achieves code generation performance comparable to the same model trained to maximize the pass rate over ground-truth unit tests.